actions/runner/docs/preview/yamlgettingstarted-schema.md

 - script: echo hello world from script 2
 ```

-In short, at the top of the file, properties for a single phase can be specified without defining `phases -> phase`.
+In short, at the top of the file, properties for a single phase can be specified without defining an array of phases.

 <!-- Commenting-out template schema for now
 The inference rules apply to templates as well.
 For details, see the schema reference section below.